techtraits/techtraits-blog/_posts/2011-09-09-compiling-protocol-buffers-from-maven.markdown

 &nbsp;

 <strong>Nexus Repository.</strong> You will need to setup a nexus repository in order to share the packaged, generated sources between developers.
-I have created a simple tutorial on setting up a Nexus repository [Running Nexus Sontaype over Jetty](/Build%20Management/2011/09/05/running-nexus-sontaype-over-jetty)</a>
+I have created a simple tutorial on setting up a Nexus repository [Running Nexus Sonatype over Jetty](/Build%20Management/2011/09/05/running-nexus-sontaype-over-jetty)</a>

 <strong>Protocol Buffer Compiler.</strong> You will need to install the protocol buffer compiler which can be downloaded <a title="http://protobuf.googlecode.com/files/protobuf-2.4.1.tar.bz2" href="http://protobuf.googlecode.com/files/protobuf-2.4.1.tar.bz2">here</a>.
 Detailed installation instructions for the protocol buffer compiler can be found <a title="http://code.google.com/p/protobuf/source/browse/trunk/INSTALL.txt" href="http://code.google.com/p/protobuf/source/browse/trunk/INSTALL.txt" target="_blank">here</a>.
-However, the basic steps are to untar the package, browse to the directory in the terminal or cygwin and run the following commands.
+However, the basic steps are to untar the package, browse to the directory in the terminal or Cygwin and run the following commands.

 {% highlight bash %}